stailx/PokerSolver/README.md

 # PokerSolver
-A poker calculator and Nash equilibrium solver
+A poker calculator and Nash equilibrium solver the GUI is done in Tkinter (Python) and the backEnd is done in C++.